 For more information on laptop requirements and questions please visit WashU Tech Den.

 Yes.
 Your $1,115 technology grant must be used at the bookstore.
-You may choose which computer you would like purchase from the bookstore’s WashU Approved options, but note that the laptop purchase must also include a 3-year accident warranty.
-If your model does not list a 3-year warranty bundle, contact Aimee at firstname.lastname@example.org so it can be added to the grant purchase and enrolled.
+You may choose which computer you would like to purchase from the bookstore’s WashU Approved options, but note that the laptop purchase must also include a 3-year accident warranty.
+If your model does not list a 3-year warranty bundle, contact the Campus Store at CampusStoreTech@wustl.edu so it can be added to the grant purchase and enrolled.

 If you have questions about purchasing a computer or other items through the bookstore please email CampusStoreTech@wustl.edu.

-You can choose to either pick up your computer in person at the bookstore once you arrive to campus or have your computer shipped to your home address.
+You will pick up your computer in person at the bookstore once you arrive to campus.

 Each semester recipients will receive a $250 bookstore credit.
 This credit can be used for any item at the bookstore including but not limited to books, technology, and school supplies.

 Yes.
 If you do not use all of your bookstore credit for the fall semester the funds will roll over to the spring semester.